 - I used beadboard because we had some left over from another project.
 If you want to stain the cabinets use plywood, if you want to paint, MDF panels work great.

 - Wood glue

 Determine the size of the cabinet doors you need.
-If you are replacing current cabinets with new doors, you can just measure the old doors.
+If you are replacing current cabinets with new doors, and using the same hinges, you can just measure the old doors.
 Cut the 1×3 boards according to the sizes you need with the following formula:

 - For each door:

 - Cut 2 stiles the height of the cabinet doors

 - Cut 2 rails the width of the cabinet doors minus 2x the width of the boards (1×3 boards are typically 2 1/2″ but it is always a good idea to double check).

 Next you will use the router to create a groove around the perimeter of the inside of the cabinet doors for the panel to sit inside.
 Use a router with a 1/4″ straight bit set at 1/4″ depth.